Lucio Battisti

-Lucio Battisti (5 March 1943 – 9 September 1998) was an influential Italian singer-songwriter and composer.
+Lucio Battisti (5 March 1943 – 9 September 1998) was an Italian singer-songwriter and composer.
 He is widely recognized for songs that defined the late 1960s and 1970s era of Italian songwriting.

 Battisti released 18 studio albums from 1969 to 1994, with a significant portion of this catalogue translated into Spanish (various albums), English (one album), French (two albums), and German (one album).
 He was known to be an extremely reserved artist, performing only a small number of live concerts during his career.
 In 1978 he announced that he would speak to the public only through his musical work, limiting himself to the recording of studio albums and disappearing from the public scene.

 Biography

 Musician and composer

 Battisti was born in Poggio Bustone, a small town in the province of Rieti (northern Lazio), and moved with his family to Rome in 1950.
 A self-taught guitarist, Battisti made his debut as musician in the 1960s, performing in local bands in Rome, Naples and later in Milan, where he joined I Campioni (The Champions), the support band of then famous singer Tony Dallara.
 He also travelled abroad as a working musician in Germany and the UK, where he absorbed blues, soul, and the music of Bob Dylan, The Beatles, The Rolling Stones, The Animals, and Jimi Hendrix, among others, introducing those influences into Italian pop music.